Our School’s Vision Statement;

 So, here in our Leyland Methodist Schools, we strive to give our children the opportunity to experience a broad and balanced RE Curriculum enhanced with high quality experiences, wonderful enrichment days/events and real life opportunities, whilst rewarding them for kind and caring behaviour towards others….
 And of course, we want our learners to have lots of fun!

 The locally agreed syllabus and Diocesan syllabus for RE has been a good starting point for our schools and teachers then personalise learning in response to the needs of our children.

-In order to tailor the day to day planning, we have undertaken a thorough Curriculum Needs Analysis, studying the characteristics of our learners here in Leyland to ensure that our curriculum fulfills their requirements.
+In order to tailor the day to day planning right the way through school, we have undertaken a thorough Curriculum Needs Analysis, studying the characteristics of our learners here in Leyland to ensure that our curriculum fulfills their requirements.
 To support the continuity and progression of their learning we have also developed a detailed Progression Document that maps out the key skills in learning throughout all aspects of RE and shows what these skills look like at each level from Year 1 through to Year 6.
 This progression document provides clarity for both teachers and learners alike – it signals clearly what the expected level of progress looks like at each Key Stage and aids the assessment in what is a difficult subject to measure without hindering the opportunities for high levels of awe and wonder and deeper reflection of the impact their learning has on their own lives.